-Total fund balance General Funds Special Revenue Funds Capital Project Funds \$ 69,282,877 8,219,137 33,725,257 , Debt Service Funds 26,950,661 Internal Service Funds 10,728,240 Total fund balance - all District funds - \$ 148,906,172 Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
-The cost of capital assets is 648,175,715 ; Accumulated depreciation is (241,360,350 ) Total capital assets, net 406,815,365 Deferred outflows of resources represent a consumption of net position in a future period and is not reported in the District's funds.
-Deferred outflows of resources at year-end consist of: 22 206 281 Deferred outflows of resources related to debt refunding Deferred outflows of resources related to OPEB 32,396,381 42,526,759 Deferred outflows of resources related to OPEB Deferred outflows of resources related to pensions 78,164,170 belefied dutilows of resources related to perisions 70,101,170 Total deferred outflows of resources 153,087,310 In governmental funds, unmatured interest on long-term liabilities is recognized in the period when it is due.
+Total fund balance (unaudited) General Funds Special Revenue Funds Capital Project Funds Debt Service Funds \$ 77,619,735 9,403,151 22,380,136 28,855,052 Internal Service Funds 11,438,025 Total fund balance - all District funds (unaudited) \$ 149,696,099 Capital assets used in governmental activities are not financial resources and, therefore, are not reported as assets in governmental funds.
+The cost of capital assets is Accumulated depreciation is 665,705,761 (259,295,784) Total capital assets, net 406,409,977 Deferred outflows of resources represent a consumption of net position in a future period and is not reported in the District's funds.
+Deferred outflows of resources at year-end consist of: Deferred outflows of resources related to debt refunding Deferred outflows of resources related to OPEB Deferred outflows of resources related to pensions 29,675,722 35,791,546 61,128,781 Total deferred outflows of resources 126,596,049 In governmental funds, unmatured interest on long-term liabilities is recognized in the period when it is due.
 On the government-wide statements, unmatured interest on long-term liabilities is recognized when it is incurred.
-(2,764,713)

-Long-term liabilities, including bonds payable, are not due and payable in the current period and, therefore, are not reported as liabilities in the funds.
-Long-term liabilities at year end consist of:
+(3,425,388) Long-term liabilities, including bonds payable, are not due and payable in the current period and, therefore, are not reported as liabilities in the funds.
+Long-term liabilities at year end consist of: General obligation bonds Compensated absences Less compensated absences already recorded in District funds Load banking Aggregate net other postemployment benefits (OPEB) liability Aggregate net pension liability In addition, the District has issued 'capital appreciation' general obligation bonds.
+The accretion of interest unmatured on the general obligation bonds to date is (316,692,191) (5,742,423) 2,864,202 (953,539) (83,450,617) (151,725,232) Total long-term liabilities (559,459,108) Deferred inflows of resources represent an acquisition of net position in a future period and is not reported in the District's funds.
+Deferred inflows of resources amount to and related to Deferred inflows of resources related to OPEB Deferred inflows of resources related to pensions (19,965,047) (99,063,356) Total deferred inflows of resources (119,028,403) Total net position \$ 789,226